kzhangnd/bible-verse/jsfrontend/README.md

 **Search by Keyword:**
     The user can type in a particular keyword and upon clicking the "Search" button, will be able to view all the verses that have that keyword in it.
 We also have implemented a "fuzzy search" feature.
 This means that if a user attempts to search for a particular keyword that is not within the book of Psalms, similar results will still pop up.
-For example, the word "aladdin" would likely not be in the book of Psalms, but you could search by it and find verses with words that have a similar spellings.
+For example, the word "aladdin" would likely not be in the book of Psalms, but you could search by it and find verses with words that have similar spellings.

 **My Favorites:**